The Great Canadian Baking Show season 5

 The fifth season of The Great Canadian Baking Show premiered on CBC Television on October 17, 2021.
-As with previous seasons, ten amateur bakers will compete over eight weeks of challenges, vying for the title.
-Ann Pornel and Alan Shane Lewis return for their second season as hosts.
-Bruno Feldeisen and Kyla Kennaley return for their fifth and third seasons respectively as judges.
+As with previous seasons, ten amateur bakers competed over eight weeks of challenges, vying for the title.
+Ann Pornel and Alan Shane Lewis returned for their second season as hosts.
+Bruno Feldeisen and Kyla Kennaley returned for their fifth and third seasons respectively as judges.